drew-buley/drew-buley/README.md

-## Hi, welcome to my resume-linked account
+## Welcome to my resume-linked account

 I'm Drew Buley, a Junior at Clemson University majoring in Computer Engineering.
 This account serves as a newly created hub to showcase both personal, and academic, projects that I have undertaken.
+Academic projects majorily originate from my Data Structures and Algorithms class which was taken Fall 2024.

-If any projects peak your interest, I am happy to further explain project goals, methodology, and outcomes in an interview setting.
+If any projects are of interest, I am happy to further explain project goals, methodology, and outcomes in more detail.

 <!--
 **drew-buley/drew-buley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.